-Where can I pay for bail for drug possession for the purpose of trafficking charges in Kelowna?
+Where can I pay for bail for drug possession for the purpose of trafficking charges in Edmonton?

-If you or a loved one are charged with PPT in Kelowna and granted bail, you may be required to provide a cash deposit to secure release.
-You can pay bail at any court registry (courthouse) in British Columbia.
-If you live in Vancouver, you can pay bail there for someone detained in Kelowna.
+If you or a loved one is charged with PPT in Edmonton and granted bail, you may be required to provide a cash deposit to secure release.
+The cash deposit can be paid at any bail hearing office (courthouse) in Alberta.
+If you live in Calgary, you can pay bail there for someone detained in Edmonton.

 To pay your own bail, you can make a payment after you have your hearing, assuming you have sufficient funds with you to do so.

-How do I change my release conditions for drug possession for the purpose of trafficking charges in Kelowna?
+How do I change my release conditions for drug possession for the purpose of trafficking charges in Edmonton?

 Release on bail for PPT charges may include restrictions that impact your day-to-day life.
 This could include conditions to refrain from: